LP-Messaging/Android-Messaging-SDK/README.md

-# Android Messaging SDK v5.7.0
+# Android Messaging SDK v5.7.1

-In-App Messaging SDK v5.7.0 for Android includes the same change as 4.9.0:
+In-App Messaging SDK v5.7.1 for Android includes the same change as 4.9.1:
-* Support for Date Picker Structured Content.
+* Support for Rich Content payload for Proactive push notifications.
-* History Control API re-work.
-* Support bold and italic formatting in system messages.
-* Support five additional languages.
 * Bug fixes.

 Please note, the SDK can be integrated to the app using Gradle dependency.
 For more information please refer to [the developers community](https://developers.liveperson.com/android-quickstart.html).